r-zander/chrome-extension-casual-challenge/README.md

   - [ ] Remove Est. USD, Est. TIX, Wildcards
 - [ ] Set basic lands to 0€
 - [ ] Support chrome/firefox mobile
+- [ ] Budget Points can be selected as currency in Decklist mode
+  - [ ] Budget share as currency
+- [ ] Enabling checks for a deck is read/written into/from URL as well --> makes sharing a bit easier

 ## Additional Features